flatironinstitute/sciware/17_FICluster/main.md

 - You can also run interactive jobs with `srun --pty ... bash`

+TODO: add for loop background multiple tasks wait

 ## Slurm Tip \#1: Estimating Resource Requirements

 - Jobs don't necessarily run in order; most run via "backfill".
-  - Implication: specifying the smallest set of resources for your job will help it run sooner
+  - Implication: specifying the smallest set of resources for your job will help it run **sooner**
   - But don't short yourself!
 - Memory requirements can be hard to assess, especially if you're running someone else's code